brickbots/PiFinder/docs/source/dev_guide.rst

 .. note::

-   The avaiable commandline flags may change with forthcomming releases.
-Always refer to the real output of the commandline parameter "-h".
+   The available command line flags may change with forthcoming releases.
+Always refer to the real output of the command line parameter "-h".

 -x, --verbose | debug information .................................